realcopacetic/script.copacetic.helper/README.md

 * __jurialmunkey__ for all the best-practice code examples from [plugin.video.themoviedb.helper](https://github.com/jurialmunkey/plugin.video.themoviedb.helper) and forum support.

 ### Changelog
+**1.0.18**
+- Added subtitle_limiter() script, which sets subtitles to the first stream in the desired language if it's available and then toggles between this subtitle stream and 'off'.
+If the preferred language stream is not available it will toggle through all available subtitles instead.

 **1.0.17**
 - Parse args for script actions to enable values with special characters to be properly escaped from Kodi using '"$INFO[ListItem.Title]"'